Home โ€บ Destinations โ€บ Europe โ€บ Greece

 Planning Your First Visit to Athens?

 For the first time in the city of Athens, the best thing to do is visit the museums and archaeological sites that highlight the history of Greece throughout the centuries.
-Also, we suggest visiting neoclassical buildings like the National Library of Greece and the building that houses the Museum of Cycladic Art.

 Don’t forget to indulge in delicious Greek food, enjoy the sunset at Lycabettus Hill with a glass of local wine, or hit some of the bars that offer gorgeous views of the Acropolis.

-1. Visit the Acropolis of Athens
+1. Visit the Acropolis

-In every travel guide about Athens, you will find the Acropolis as one of the top attractions in the whole of Greece and a must-see location if you want a learn more about the amazing Greek culture.
-This ancient citadel, situated at the top of the hill above the city, is declared a UNESCO World Heritage Site.
+In every travel guide about Athens, you will find the Acropolis as one of the top attractions in the whole of Greece and a must-see location if you want to learn more about the amazing Greek culture.

 The Acropolis of Athens was erected in the 5th century BC to honor the goddess Athena.
-Millions of visitors come here every year to admire important ancient buildings like the Parthenon, Temple of Athena Nike, and 2nd-century theater Odeon of Herodes Atticus in person.
+Millions of visitors come here every year to admire important ancient buildings like the Parthenon, Temple of Athena Nike, and the 2nd-century theater Odeon of Herodes Atticus in person.

 You can also see the Theatre of Dionysus from the 6th century, the temple Erechtheion, as well as the Propylaea, the monumental gateway to the Acropolis.